ethering/scater_1.8.4_wrappers/README.md

 # Wrappers for Scater v1.8.4

 This code wraps a number of [scater](https://bioconductor.org/packages/release/bioc/html/scater.html) functions, ultimately for their use in Galaxy wrappers.
 Each script can be used in isolation.
-Briefly, the `scater-create-qcmetric-ready-sce.R` script takes a sample x gene expression matrix (usually read-counts) and cell annotation file, creates a [SingleCellExperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) object and runs scater's calculateQCMetrics function (using other supplied files such as ERCC's and mitochondrial gene features.
+Briefly, the `scater-create-qcmetric-ready-sce.R` script takes a sample x gene expression matrix (usually read-counts) and cell annotation file, creates a [SingleCellExperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) object and runs scater's calculateQCMetrics function (using other supplied files such as ERCC's and mitochondrial gene features).
 Various filter scripts are provided, along with some plotting functions for QC.